ProjectMAC/propagators/doc/programmer-guide.rst

 Debugging
 ======================================================================

-There is no stand-along "propagator debugger"; if something goes wrong, the underlying Scheme debugger is your friend.
+There is no stand-alone "propagator debugger"; if something goes wrong, the underlying Scheme debugger is your friend.
 Some effort has, however, been expended on making your life easier.